-Lauren Schneider is the fall 2025 news reporting intern for The Transmitter.
-She is pursuing an M.A. through New York University’s Science, Health and Environmental Reporting Program and earned her B.S. in neuroscience at the University of Texas at Austin.
+Lauren Schneider is a science reporter and was The Transmitter‘s news reporting intern in the fall of 2025.
+She completed her M.A. in journalism in New York University’s Science, Health and Environmental Reporting Program and earned her B.S. in neuroscience at the University of Texas at Austin.
 She previously interned at JAMA Medical News, and her work has appeared in Texas Monthly, Alzforum, Eos and elsewhere.

 Lauren Schneider